-What is Recoverable Amount?
+What is a Recoverable Amount?

 Explanation

 The accounting standards require the companies to report the instances in the financial statements where the carrying amount of an asset is greater than its recoverable amount.
-Further, it is present in International Accounting Standard 36 (“IAS 36”).
-It provides for provision for an impairment loss in case the carrying value of an asset is more than its recoverable amount.
+Further, it is present in International Accounting Standard 36 ("IAS 36").
+It provides provision for an impairment loss if the carrying value of an asset is more than its recoverable amount.
 The carrying value of an asset means its book value.
 On the other hand, the recoverable amount of an asset refers to the maximum amount of cash flows that are expected to be obtained from the asset.
 The cash flows can either arise by selling the asset or by using it.

 Recoverable Amount Formula